DrSpeedy/cis298assignment4/README.md

 ## Known Problems, Issues, And/Or Errors in the Program
 - UI nad networking are not synced together propperly.
 (UI will not update with the beverage repo, rotate your screen to fix)
-- Implicit intents are not set up as of yet (12/11/16)...
+- Implicit intent does not autofill email

 # Original Assignment README